grinnell-cs/csc151-dh/_eboards/eboard13-2.md

 Please take the time to chat with your partner.
 You may want to re-review some of the concerns.

+Make sure that exercise 1 begins with `func-1a` and not `func-1`.

 ### During Lab

+* Copy, paste, change is a good way to trace.
+* I'm sorry that one (1) and el (l) look similar.
+* Strangely enough, `(*)` is `1` and `(+)` is `0`.

 ### Wrapup

+* We have you learn tracing, in part, so that you can better understand what's happening in recursion.
+* Congratulations, you get the cheesy department sticker.
+  (No, I did not design it.)
+* Submit whatever you've finished at about 11:15 a.m.
+Make sure that you write `"; SAM SAID I COULD STOP HERE"` so that the grader does not attempt to look at more.